Skip to content

 Installing dependencies

-The container ships with common data-science libraries pre-installed (pandas, matplotlib, numpy).
-When you need a package that isn't available, install it at runtime from a notebook cell using uv:
+The container ships with common data-science libraries (pandas, matplotlib, numpy).
+When you need something else, install it at runtime from a notebook cell using uv:

 import subprocess